 What types of personal data do we handle?

-In order to carry out the purposes described under the section ‘Why do we collect and use personal information?’ above Merseyside Police may process and may retain personal data relating to or consisting of the following:
+In order to carry out the purposes described under section 1 above, Merseyside Police may process and may retain personal data relating to or consisting of the following:

 Whilst the categories of information above may not be complete if other categories are occasionally gathered for a law enforcement purpose or as part of general processing of personal data, no inference should be drawn that all of the above categories of personal data is held in respect of every data subject (person) in respect of whom personal data is held.